-There are other books that are gems hidden amongst bewildering garbage.
+There are other books that are gems hidden among bewildering garbage.
 But we sort that out for you and provide you some good investing book recommendations.
 Once you learn the common sense investing principles, you’ll be able to distinguish the good from the bad on your own.

 Investing is sometimes stressful to many, but you can eliminate that stress by learning the common sense investing principles.
 I’m also going to help you where people make common mistakes.
 I’ll show you:

-- why not to confuse speculating with investing (we’re all about investing here),
+- why to not confuse speculating with investing (we’re all about investing here),

-- why not to pick individual stocks (hint: it’s taking extra risk you are not compensated for),
+- why to not pick individual stocks (hint: it’s taking extra risk you are not compensated for),

 - how to recognize good mutual funds (hint: it’s not the number of stars),

 - how to choose an investment adviser (and whether you really need one)